victorperez-data/Tableau/README.md

 ![Ecommerce Sales Analysis Dashboard](./Ecommerce-Sales/Ecommerce-Sales.png)

 ## Conclusion
-Each project in this repository provides valuable insights into different domains through interactive and comprehensive Power BI dashboards.
+Each project in this repository provides valuable insights into different domains through interactive and comprehensive Tableau dashboards.
 Feel free to explore the data and share your insights!

 If you have any questions or need further assistance, please feel free to contact me.